 Reduce environmental toxins

 This can feel overwhelming, so feel free to start anywhere.
-Make one change (such as swapping your shampoo or products in your kitchen), and then when that’s natural, work on the next product or room.
+First, make one change (such as swapping your shampoo or products in your kitchen), and then when that’s natural, work on the next product or room.
 Some suggestions are to avoid plastic water and food containers (especially if you microwave food in them), switch to nontoxic household cleaners and beauty products, and purchase organic, when you can.
-Check out the Environmental Working Group’s list of Dirty Dozen and Clean 15 if you can’t afford to purchase all organic produce and the Environmental Working Group’s Skin Deep database to find out how your current beauty products rank.
+Likewise, check out the Environmental Working Group’s list of Dirty Dozen and Clean 15 if you can’t afford to purchase all organic produce.
+Also, the Environmental Working Group’s Skin Deep database can help you find out how your current beauty products rank.

 We know that it can be overwhelming if you’re trying to conceive or even thinking about starting to try.
 Don’t beat yourself up if you can’t live up to perfect standards.
 Work toward greater health one small step at a time, and know that we’re cheering you on in your baby-making journey.